jiacheh4/Sirius-3/README.md

 2. git should be installed and on your shell search path.

-3. MALMO_XSD_PATH must be set to where the XSD schema files are located (more on this below).
+3. MALMO_XSD_PATH must be set to where the XSD schema files are located.

 4. There are a few OS specific dependencies that must be pre-installed.